nailliK/website-2023-09/src/md/resume.md

 - **Technical Leadership**: Collaborated with product and technology leadership to plan the roadmap for technology pods.
   Provided technical leadership to teammates through coaching, mentorship, and establishing best practices.
 Performed peer code reviews to maintain high software quality standards.
-- **Backend API Design**: Led the design and solutioning of high-performance backend APIs using Express.js and Nest.js, ensuring scalability and efficiency.
+- **Full-Stack Architecture & CMS Integration**: Spearheaded the design and solutioning of high-performance full-stack applications, integrating frontend frameworks like Vue with Vuex and backend technologies, including Java with the Spring Framework.
+Seamlessly incorporated Adobe Experience Manager to enhance content management capabilities.
+Ensured scalability, efficiency, and flawless interoperability between layers and systems.
 - **Collaboration & Integration**: Worked closely with software developers, business analysts, and architects to design, develop, test, and maintain enterprise platform services.
 Developed, refined, and tuned integrations between various applications.